NautilusTrader

 Overview

-Most users will define a configuration for a live trading node (as below), and won't need to work directly with these lower-level components.
+Most users configure these components through a live trading node and do not need to work directly with the lower‑level clients.

 Examples